 When you file for Chapter 13 bankruptcy, you must go to a mandatory hearing called the meeting of creditors before your case can be approved (confirmed) by the court.
-This is usually a simple hearing to verify the information in your bankruptcy papers.
+The meeting of creditors is a short hearing that allows the trustee appointed to your case to verify information in your bankruptcy papers.